MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 For this contest, I believe that I actually had a pretty good understanding of the protocol and how it worked in its entirety.
 My mistake was hopping to another contest too soon instead of looking deeper for more nuanced bugs.

 The lesson to learn here - after understanding the code, always spend more time to look for bugs or think of possible attack vectors.
 There's this idea of diminishing returns and when to stop looking for bugs, written in [cmichel's blog](https://cmichel.io/how-to-become-a-smart-contract-auditor/).
-But most of the time you'll never reach that point while the contest is ongoing, unless the contest duration is really long or you're a really good auditor.
+But most of the time, you'll never reach that point while the contest is ongoing, unless the contest duration is really long or you're a really good auditor.

 ### EigenLayer